TheLuckyCoder/FamilyPhotosServer/README.md

 ## Folder structure
 The server will generate the following folder structure in the STORAGE_PATH folder:
 ```
-├───.thumbnail/ # Folder for thumbnails (if not specified elsewhere)
+├───.preview/ # Folder for previews (if not specified elsewhere)
 │
 ├───public/ # The folder of the "public" user, alas photos who belong to everyone
 │   ├───<album_name>/ # Folder for albums aka "folders"